The Blue Business® Plus Credit Card from American Express Review

 - Travel Rewards

-American Express Blue Business Plus Credit Card at a Glance
+The Blue Business® Plus Credit Card from American Express at a Glance

-Sole proprietorships, partnerships and small LLCs will all find plenty of use for the American Express Blue Business Plus Card.
-A credit card with no annual fee and a 12-month 0% APR introductory period, the American Express Blue Business Plus card offers spending flexibility and low costs — especially for initial purchases.
+Sole proprietorships, partnerships and small LLCs will all find plenty of use for the Blue Business® Plus Credit Card from American Express.
+A credit card with no annual fee and a 12-month 0% APR introductory period, then a variable rate of 17.49% – 25.49% the American Express Blue Business Plus card offers spending flexibility and low costs — especially for initial purchases.

 One of the card’s most impressive aspects is its 2X membership rewards points accrual rate for the first $15,000 in business purchases.
 It also includes an “Expanded Buying Power” feature that gives you the freedom to spend beyond the card’s set credit limit without worrying about overdraft fees and similar setbacks.
 Note that the extra credit has to be paid in full by your next bill’s due date.